 Hudson River Park real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Hudson River Park neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1970 and 1999.

-Hudson River Park has a 12.8% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 70.6% of American neighborhoods).
-Most vacant housing here is vacant year round.
-This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
-Either way, if you live here, you may find many of the homes or apartments are empty.
+Hudson River Park has a 11.9% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 69.1% of American neighborhoods).
+A relatively large percentage of housing here is seasonally occupied (6.2%), which can occur in some markets dominated by colleges or vacation homes.
+If you live here year round, you will find many of the homes or apartments are empty for all or a portion of the year.

 In a nation where 1 out of every 4 children lives in poverty, the Hudson River Park neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.